atelierdumobile/appdeploy/README.md

 Signing (iOS)

 	- Ipa : display more information about signing information
-	- Xcarchive : Weakness of the signing part due to certificate issue, and complexity build issue.
-Not sure it is the role of this tool.
+	- Xcarchive : Weakness of the signing part due to certificate issue and complexity of build.
+Not sure it is the role of this tool to handle it.
+Many different option possible.
+	- Display output of build/logs -> currently in the console
 	- Resiging by choosing a certificate
 	- Upload Dsym
 	- Automatically delegate signing to Fastlane (gym) if present